dacaiguoguogmail/XcodeRunDestinationHelper/README.md

 # XcodeRunDestinationHelper
 Xcode Run Destination Helper

 iOS Simulator List is too long.
-Do you want remove all of it?
+Do you want remove all of them?

 clone && compline && run